zazuko/trifid/packages/yasgui/README.md

 - `urlShortener`: URL of an URL Shortener service.
 It will be called like this (assuming `urlShortener` is `https://example.com/api/v1/shorten`): `https://example.com/api/v1/shorten?url=url-to-your-query` and should return a short URL as plain text (`https://example.com/s/x8Z1a`).
 If `urlShortener` is not defined, the short URL feature will be disabled in YASGUI.
 - `template`: Path to an alternative template (default: `views/yasgui.hbs`)
 - `catalog`: Array of SPARQL endpoints that will be shown in the YASGUI interface.
+- `defaultQuery`: Default query that will be shown in the YASGUI interface.